Anganba/dns-traefik-lab/README.md

 Also Your Namecheap account must have:
 API access enabled under “Profile → Tools → Namecheap API Access”.
 Your host’s public IP added to the “API Whitelist IPs” section.
-If you don't have your local VMs' IP or VPS IP get whitelisted in the Namecheap API section, TLS Handshake will fail.
+If you don't have your local VMs' public IP or VPS IP get whitelisted in the Namecheap API section, TLS Handshake will fail.
 ### Run the deploy script:
 ```bash
 sudo ./deploy.sh up